 Later on in life the ‘clashes’ were resuscitated.
 After the birth of my first child, my wife, who has a strong rural background insisted on some traditional muthi (medicines) to treat nhova (fontanel).
 I was in a dilemma as I had little faith in the practice.
 For the sake of the baby I gave in although I had to go to the doctor just to be sure the baby would be fine.
 The muthi was a black powder which was burnt like incense and the child would inhale the smoke covered by a blanket until they urinated.
 The passing of urine was a sign of healing.
 I am not sure to this day whether it worked.
 Cultural ‘boundaries’ are a lived experience, and crossing them is an everyday challenge.
 Exposure to these different worldviews shaped my current attitudes which are more sympathetic to the traditional knowledge systems, hence my interest in researching how I can assist learners to cross the cultural borders more smoothly than I did.

 As a teacher I have worked in Zimbabwe, Botswana and currently in South Africa.
-In all these countries, the use of traditional medicinal plants to cure ailments is a common practice.
-In South Africa, however, it seems more widespread and is prevalent even in townships where muthi shops and traditional healers, identified by their regalia, are commonplace.
-This means knowledge about traditional medicines may be hugely significant.
+In all three countries, the use of traditional medicinal plants to cure ailments is common practice.
+In South Africa, however, it seems more widespread especially in townships where muthi shops and traditional healers, identified by their regalia, are commonplace.
+This means knowledge about traditional medicines is hugely significant.
 My interest in traditional medicines was increased further when I stayed with a traditional healer in 2009.
 His passion for his calling and his willingness to be consulted about his trade made me develop a serious interest in researching how he developed his knowledge.
 I could not help but notice that he was the opposite of the traditional healers I had been exposed to in Zimbabwe whom I perceived to be scary.
 Those traditional healers never charged a fee for their services but one would be obliged to return to ‘thank’ the healer if cured of their sickness.
-They were scary to me because I associated them with witchcraft and magical powers beyond ‘science’.
+They were scary to me because I associated them with witchcraft and magic.

-In my MSc studies I with this dilemma – a dilemma faced by many science teachers who are expected to include IK in science teaching.
-These dilemmas and the desire to acquire a wider perspective about IK to a certain extent influenced my research questions.
-I therefore had a deep personal interest in the research.
-The crux of my research finding out the knowledge that teachers and learners have about traditional medicinal plants and the attitudes they have towards the integration of that knowledge into the Natural Sciences curriculum.
-From My experiences, it is the knowledge that I had about my cultural customs that shaped my attitudes towards anything traditional.
-The knowledge that teachers have about particular customs may result in their adopting a particular attitude and this ultimately affects the extent to which the IK and Science integration policy is implemented in schools.
-One’s attitude towards some traditions is certainly a function of what you believe in (who you are) and what you know about those traditional beliefs.
-I hope I will find some answers that are honest and that acknowledge the tensions and contradictions that are sometimes glossed over in this field.
+In my MSc studies I grappled with the dilemma of how to include IK in science teaching.
+These dilemmas and the desire to acquire a wider perspective about IK influenced my research questions.
+I had a deep personal interest in the research.
+The I wnted to find out the knowledge that teachers and learners have about traditional medicinal plants as well as their attitudes towards the integration of that knowledge into the Natural Sciences curriculum.
+My experiences had shaped my attitudes towards anything traditional.
+As a result, I believe that teacher attitudes influence the extent to which the IK and Science integration policy is implemented in schools.
+Our attitude towards are a function of what we believe in (who we are) and what we know.
+My study allowed me to acknowledge the tensions and contradictions that are sometimes glossed over in science education research.

 Reflection and Discussion